Kolhan University

 Kolhan University is a public university located in Chaibasa, in the West Singhbhum district of Jharkhand, India.
 The university offers both undergraduate and postgraduate courses in various streams and have 20 constituent colleges and 34 affiliated colleges across three districts of Jharkhand.

 Colleges

-Its jurisdiction extends over 3 districts - Seraikela Kharsawan, East Singhbhum, West Singhbhum.
+Its jurisdiction initially extends over 3 districts - Seraikela Kharsawan, East Singhbhum, West Singhbhum.
+It has its jurisdiction over entire Kolhan Division now.